ryanbas/red/README.md

 ## Requirements
 * python 3
+* praw (install using pip3 install praw)

 ## Usage
+* Update the .secrets/praw.sample.json file and save to .secrets/praw.json with your own api client id and secret.
+See https://www.reddit.com/prefs/apps/ and register a script to get an id and secret of your own
+* Alternatively, use a praw.ini file and set these values in the [DEFAULT] section
-Create a .secrets/user_agent.txt file to use as your user agent when accessing the api.
-Optionally, specify --user-agent on the command line.
+* Create a .secrets/user_agent.txt file to use as your user agent when accessing the api.
+Optionally, specify --user-agent on the command line

-Run with ./red.py announcements to fetch the newest 100 posts from news and print the top 10 submitters.
+Run with ./red.py announcements to fetch the newest 100 posts from announcements and print the top 10 submitters.

 Replace announcements with the subreddit of your choosing.